veg/hyphy-eye/src/fel.md

 const attrs = utils.get_attributes(results_json);
 ```

 Statistical significance is evaluated based on  ${results_json.simulated  ? "<tt>" + results_json.simulated + "</tt> site-level parametric bootstrap replicates"  : "the asymptotic chi-squared distribution"}.
-This analysis **${attrs.has_srv? "includes" : "does not include"}** site to site synonymous rate variation. ${attrs.has_ci ?
+This analysis **${attrs.has_srv? "included" : "does not include"}** site to site synonymous rate variation. ${attrs.has_ci ?
 "Profile approximate confidence intervals for site-level dN/dS ratios have been computed." : ""}

 ```js